-RvRoofMagic is applied at approximately 50 sq ft per gallon.
+RvRoofMagic is applied at approximately 50 sq. ft per gallon.
 The easiest way to accomplish this is to chalk off your roof into 5 X 10 areas.
-Once you are done filling in one of those areas you should be done with a gallon of the RvRoofMagic.
+Once you are done filling in one of those areas, you should be finished with a gallon of RvRoofMagic.
 Be sure your roof is perfectly dry before application.
-Many customers will tape off their roof with the blue painter’s tape to avoid any possible running.
-RVroofMagic is ready to use; thinning is not required.
-Mix for approx. 5 minutes with an electric drill mixer to allow the solvent to be distributed.
-Application of the product is with a medium nap roller (3/8 inch) not a foam roller and paint brushes around the corners and vertical surfaces.
-Be sure to put the lid on the can while you are applying the product.
-Failure to do so will allow the product to continue to cure and will become unstable and very thick.
-Product is to be used within a month of receipt.
+Many customers will tape off their roof with blue painter’s tape to avoid any possible running.
+RvRoofMagic is ready to use; thinning is not required.
+Mix for approximately five minutes with an electric drill mixer to allow the solvent to be distributed.
+Application of the product is with a medium nap roller (3/8 inch) (not a foam roller), and chip brush around corners and vertical surfaces.
+The product has a three-year shelf life as long as you affix the lid properly, so air does not get in.
 Average dry time: Dry to touch in 3 - 4 hours.
-Full dry 4 - 10 hours.
 Wait a full 24 hours before traveling.
-Should you choose "to apply" a second coat you will need to wait 24 hours.
+Should you choose to apply a second coat, wait 24 hours.
 Rain should not be in the forecast on the day you apply the product.
-However, should a very light rain fall within 2-3 hours of application the roof is already protected.
-You may see rain dimples on the surface depending on the strength of the rain.
-If seams are not properly adhered it may cause the tape to “bubble” up or raise as will a rubber roof that lost adhesion to the wood substrate.
+However, should a very light rain fall within 2-3 hours of application, the roof is already protected.
+You may see rain dimples on the surface, depending on the strength of the rain.
+If seams are not properly adhered, it may cause the tape to bubble up or raise as will a rubber roof that has lost adhesion to the wood substrate.
 Applying the product too thick will cause it to wrinkle.

 This product is for outdoor use.
-If you choose to use it indoors you will need a Niosh respirator available at Home Depot or Uline.
+If you choose to use it indoors, you will need a Niosh respirator, available at Home Depot or Uline.
 As the product begins to dry any brush or roller marks will disappear and what is left is a seamless coating.
-It will be as if someone just installed a custom fit piece of membrane just for your RV.
+It will be as if someone just installed a custom fit piece of membrane, just for your RV.
 Apply today and drive away tomorrow!
 It’s that easy.
-Clean up is with Xylene available at any paint store.
+Clean-up is with Xylene available at any paint store.